 Storage in State Vehicles Prohibited.
-No vehicle owned, leased, or otherwise under the control of the system shall be used to store or carry a firearm, except as authorized for purposes under part 4.B.1.
+No vehicle owned, leased, or otherwise under the system's control shall be used to store or carry a firearm except as authorized for purposes under part 4.B.1.

 Violations.
 Violations of this policy by students or employees are misconduct subject to discipline, up to and including expulsion or termination.